365th Bombardment Squadron: B-47 operations

+In 1952, the squadron began to equip with Boeing B-47 Stratojet medium jet bombers, and all B-29s had left the squadron by 1953.
+The squadron was one of the first to equip with the B-47B.

+Once equipped with the Stratojet, the squadron deployed with the 305th Wing to RAF Brize Norton from September to December 1953, relieving the 306th Bombardment Wing, which had been the first B-47 wing to deploy to England.
+The squadron would deploy with the wing twice more, from November 1955 to June 1956 and from January to March 1957, both times to Morocco.
+In 1955, SAC upgraded the squadron to the B-47E, the major production version of the Stratojet.

+From 1958, the Boeing B-47 units of SAC began to assume an alert posture at their home bases, reducing the amount of time spent on alert at overseas bases.
+General Thomas S. Power’s initial goal was to maintain one third of SAC's planes on fifteen minute ground alert, fully fueled and ready for combat to reduce vulnerability to a Soviet missile strike.
+The squadron moved to Bunker Hill Air Force Base, Indiana in May 1959.

 B-58 operations

 The squadron began training crews on the Convair B-58 Hustler in 1961, replacing its Stratojets.
 The squadron also was equipped with training models of the Hustler.

 At the beginning of the Cuban Missile Crisis in October 1962, Only six B-58s in the entire SAC inventory were on alert.
 Even these aircraft were "second cycle" (follow on) sorties.
 Training was suspended, and the squadron, along with SAC's other B-58 squadrons, began placing its bombers on alert.
 By the first week of November, 84 B-58s were standing nuclear alert, and as SAC redeployed its Boeing KC-135 Stratotankers, 20 of these were "first cycle" sorties.
 (Note: The availability of KC-135s to refuel the B-58s was the main factor in relegating them to the second cycle of the war plan.
 KC-135s were primarily dedicated to refueling B-52s.
 See Kipp et al. p.
 30 and following for SAC bomber actions during the Cuban Crisis.)
 Within a short time, this grew to 41 bombers.
 By 20 November, SAC resumed its normal alert posture, and half the squadron's aircraft were kept on alert.

-In December 1965, Robert S. McNamara, Secretary of Defense announced a phaseout program that would further reduce SAC’s bomber force.
+In December 1965, Robert S. McNamara, Secretary of Defense announced a phaseout program that would further reduce SAC's bomber force.
 This program called for the mid-1971 retirement of all B-58s and some Boeing B-52 Stratofortress models.
 With the removal of the B-58 from SAC's bomber force, the squadron was inactivated at the end of January 1970.